 - Walking barefoot in locker rooms or public places

 - Wearing air-tight or poorly ventilated shoes or boots

-- Disorders of the immune system
+- A weak immune system

-Athlete's foot symptoms usually starts in the webbing between the toes.
-It may spread to the soles or arches of the feet, or to the toenails if the infection continues.
-Athlete's foot may cause:
+Athlete's foot symptoms usually start in the skin between the toes.
+It may spread to the soles or arches of the feet.
+It can also spread to the toenails if the infection continues.
+Symptoms may be:

 - Dry skin